'VH1 Trailblazer Honors' celebrates director Ava DuVernay

 The 46-year-old's screenwriter includes the films "Selma," ''13TH" and "A Wrinkle In Time."
 The 2018 fantasy movie made her the highest-grossing female black director in domestic box office history.

 DuVernay is a member of the board of Sundance Institute.
-She is working on her next project, "Central Park Five," and is overseeing production of her TV series "Queen Sugar."
+She's working on her next project, "Central Park Five," and is overseeing production of her TV series "Queen Sugar."

-"VH1 Trailblazer Honors" will air on March 8 to coincide with International Women's Day.
+"VH1 Trailblazer Honors" will air March 8 to coincide with International Women's Day.